ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+JavaScript Isn’t Hard — Understanding What Actually Makes It Difficult - <a href="https://javascript.plainenglish.io/javascript-isnt-hard-understanding-what-actually-makes-it-difficult-fed0627526cf?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ahmad`**

+<blockquote>The difference between making JavaScript work and writing JavaScript well.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+What is the difference between getElementById, getElementsByClassName, and querySelector… - <a href="https://medium.com/@design.codder12/what-is-the-difference-between-getelementbyid-getelementsbyclassname-and-queryselector-24a678136e2b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Frontend Writing`**

+<blockquote>There are many DOM selection methods used to select elements, but as a beginner you are confused on which DOM selection methods are used…
+Continue reading on Medium »</blockquote>

+<h3>3.
 Java Developers professional hired remotely by a US-based company through NESIndiaHire Java… - <a href="https://medium.com/@amit.urjaone/hire-java-developers-in-us-remote-it-staffing-c7c0e541ff6e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by ` Urjaone`**

 <blockquote>Expanding your team in US?
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 JavaScript Functions Explained Simply: Declaration, Expression, Arrow & Callback - <a href="https://medium.com/@RYUNOX/javascript-functions-explained-simply-declaration-expression-arrow-callback-9d1064a219d5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `RYUNOX TECH`**

 <blockquote>If you are learning JavaScript, you will quickly come across four terms:
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>5.
 I Built Three Side Projects Before Discovering These JavaScript APIs - <a href="https://medium.com/codetodeploy/i-built-three-side-projects-before-discovering-these-javascript-apis-2a36b3c74129?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>The browser already had the features I was trying to build myself.
 Continue reading on CodeToDeploy »</blockquote>

-<h3>4.
+<h3>6.
 How Much Does It Cost to Hire Java Developer in 2026? - <a href="https://medium.com/@netsetsoftware1/how-much-does-it-cost-to-hire-java-developer-in-2026-4907f88044ee?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `NetSet Software`**

 <blockquote>Discover Java developer hiring costs, rates, experience levels, and key factors affecting the cost of hiring Java developers in 2026.
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>7.
 What Role Does JavaScript Play in Web Development? - <a href="https://medium.com/@seopannels/what-role-does-javascript-play-in-web-development-2d3fa9591ba8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `SEO Pannels`**

 <blockquote>JavaScript is one of the most important technologies in modern web development.
 While HTML provides structure and CSS controls the visual…
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>8.
 Temporal Is Now Default in Node 26 - JavaScript Finally Has a Real Date API - <a href="https://medium.com/node-depths/temporal-is-now-default-in-node-26-javascript-finally-has-a-real-date-api-c36f621ec088?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Manish Prasad`**

 <blockquote>On March 11, 2026; TC39 advanced the Temporal API to Stage 4, folding it into the ECMAScript 2026 specification.
 Node.js 26 shipped on May…
 Continue reading on Node Depths »</blockquote>

-<h3>7.
-Real-Time Collaboration in Online Learning Platforms - <a href="https://medium.com/@mindfiresolutions.software/real-time-collaboration-in-online-learning-platforms-9af0553efa84?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mindfire Solutions`**

-<blockquote>Online learning is no longer just about watching videos and reading lessons alone.
-Students now expect to ask questions, share ideas, and…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>